 All positioned within close proximity to the culturally cool city of Canterbury if in need of the more mainline shops and entertainment pursuits.

 From the unofficial New Year’s Day dip in the sea to the infamous Oyster festival, celebrating its native oysters, that takes place every year in July, there’s lots of seaside fun for all the family.

-No wonder you, dear Readers, voted it a top (second out of ALL of Kent) town to live.
-Check out the deets of hot property, the commute and best lcoal schools, check out in our Top 200 Places to Live series.
+No wonder you, dear Readers, voted it second – out of ALL of Kent – town to live.
+For deets of hot property, the commute and best lcoal schools, check out in our Top 200 Places to Live series.

 Whitstable has been in the news a bit recently too.
 This Kent seaside town is the location for the much-anticipated crime drama, starring Kerry Godliman and currently running on Acorn TV.

 Plus, if you listen to Virgin Radio you’ll have heard Chris Evans set his buddy Vassos, the challenge of driving to his Whitstable show live on the show.